Murder of Madyson Middleton: Trial

-Gonzalez was originally charged as an adult and pleaded not guilty as trial began in November 2017 as there were some controversies about prosecuting Gonzalez as an adult because he was only 15 when he committed the murder.
-2016 California Proposition 57 law was passed in 2016 and it allows a judge to decide if the accused can be prosecuted as an adult.
-However, in 2019 the legislature passed, and the state Supreme Court in 2021 upheld SB 1391 which prohibits 14 and 15 year olds from being prosecuted as adults.
-As a result, in April 2021, Gonzalez was sentenced to juvenile prison where he will be incarcerated until he turns 25 in 2024, whereas if he had been prosecuted as an adult he could have faced life in prison.
+Gonzalez was charged with murder, kidnapping, and four sexual-assault-related offenses.
+He was originally charged as an adult and pleaded not guilty as trial began in November 2017.
+There were some controversies about prosecuting Gonzalez as an adult because he was 15 years old when he committed the murder.
+California Proposition 57, passed in 2016, allows a judge to decide if juveniles can be prosecuted as adults.
+However, in 2019 the legislature passed, and the state Supreme Court in 2021 upheld SB 1391 which prohibits 14- and 15-year-olds from being prosecuted as adults.
+As a result, in April 2021, Gonzalez was sentenced to juvenile prison where he was to be incarcerated until he turned 25 in 2024, whereas if he had been prosecuted as an adult he could have faced life in prison.
+Following the closure of the Department of Juvenile Justice in June 2023, he was transferred to a Secure Youth Treatment facility in Sonoma County.

-In July 2024, a probable cause hearing was started to determine whether he is still a danger to the community, and can be remain in custody for two more years.
-If a judge agrees, then a jury trial will determine whether his release will be delayed by two years.
-This two year extension can be redone every two years, for offenders who are not deemed rehabilitated.
+In July 2024, a probable cause hearing was held to determine whether Gonzalez was still a danger to the community, and whether he should remain in custody for two more years.
+A jury found that he should not be released from custody in February 2025.
+This extension can be renewed every two years, for offenders who are not deemed rehabilitated.